nucleartux/ai-grammar/README.md

 ## Installing

-For installation you have two options (you need to choose only one):
+For installation you have two options (you need to choose **only one**):

+**First option: Using Built-in AI in Chrome 138+:**

+1. Install Chrome 138 or above
+2. That's all.
+Use the extension.
+You might need to wait the first time while the model is loading, but further interactions should be almost instant (although it depends on your hardware, of course).

+If something goes wrong reload the page, if it doesn't work please [open an issue](https://github.com/nucleartux/ai-grammar/issues/new).

-**First option: Using local installed Ollama server (you need 16GB RAM or more):**
+**Second option (more advanced): Using local installed Ollama server (you need 16GB RAM or more):**

 1. Install [Ollama](https://ollama.com/download)
 2. Install `ollama3.1` model: